OPAL - Outdoor Play and Learning

 We are very excited to be undertaking a joint playground development project with the infant school and the support from an organisation called OPAL.

-OPAL stands for ‘outdoor play and learning’ and is a strategic improvement programme designed to help us improve opportunities for play and make sure our outdoor environment provides the best range of experiences for the children.
-We started this 18 month project in September 2023 and are due to be fully up and running by February 2025.
+OPAL stands for ‘outdoor play and learning’ and is a strategic improvement programme designed to help us improve opportunities for play and make sure our outdoor environment provides the best range of experiences for the children at our school.
+This is a joint project with our neighbouring infant school.

 Below is more information about OPAL and why we feel this is a fantastic project to undertake.